306bobby-android/Buildbot/README.md

 if you point the finger at me or anyone else for messing up your device, you haven't done what we told you to do.

+## NOTICE
+This is the Android 14 branch, with support for release variant selection.
+To build A13 ROMs and prior, use the other branch

 # Prerequisites

 1. Fork this repository.
 (Recommended & Optional)